-There is not a stand-alone computer lab in the Libraries, yet there are many computers available for use on every floor of Bracken Library and in both branches; log in using your Ball State credentials.
+There is not a stand-alone computer lab in the Libraries, yet there are many computers available for use on every floor of Bracken Library and in the branch libraries; log in using your Ball State credentials.

 Find an open computer with our Computer Availability System, and feel free to use the computers in the Schwartz Complex Learning Pod Room if it has not been reserved.